caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    4.0.2

 -  new options on command line available for caQtDM: -cs for specifiying default plugin to be used, -options for passing options (key, value pairs) to plugins
--  use now the QStringlList editor in Designer for semicolumn separated strings
+-  use now the QStringlList editor in Designer for semicolon separated strings
 -  mobile handling of config files slightly modified
 -  adjustment of fonts for android modified / apply button of caapplynumeric is now resizable
 -  resizing was perturbed by a resize forced by incoming channel data.